gep13-talks/CakeDemos/PITCHME.md

 @snapend

 Note:
-Full disclosure, I am one of three maintainers of the Cake project on GitHub.
+Full disclosure, I am one of seven maintainers of the Cake project on GitHub.

 Some history/information:
 - Open Source